FeatureBaseDB/featurebase/docs/getting-started.md

 		log.Fatal(err)
 	}
 ```
-Since our `stargazer` data contains time stamps, which represent the time users starred repos, we will be using the `csv.NewColumnIteratorWithTimeStampFormat` function that is built into the go-pilosa import.
+Since our `stargazer` data contains time stamps, which represent the time users starred repos, we will be using the `csv.NewColumnIteratorWithTimeStampFormat` function from the go-pilosa/csv package.
 This function takes the format of the csv files (`csv.RowIDColumnID`), an `io.Reader` (`bytes.NewReader(stargazerFile)`), and the time quantum format (`format`) and translates the csv file into a format Pilosa can read.
 Time quantum is the resolution of the time we want to use.

 Next, we will load our data into the `language` field:
 ```